Thórsmörk – The fabled valley

 Multi-day hikes from Thórsmörk valley

-Thórsmörk is also the starting point (or the finish) of the well-known Laugavegur hiking trail to Landmannalaugar.
+Thórsmörk is also the starting point (or the finish) of the famous Laugavegur hiking route to Landmannalaugar.
 Another great walking track is the Fimmvörðuháls route to Skógar, the fiery pass across Eyjafjallajökull.
-These are quite demanding multi-day hikes that require thorough preparation (and a bit of luck with the notoriously unpredictable weather).
+These are demanding multi-day hikes that require thorough preparation (and a bit of luck with the notoriously unpredictable weather).

-You will need to carry a backpack full of food for multiple days, warm layers of clothes, plus additional camping gear if you’re not staying at the huts.
-Fimmvörðuháls can be done in a day, but it will take at least 10 to 12 hours to hike the entire route.
+You will need to carry a backpack full of food for multiple days, warm layers of clothes, a sleeping bag, plus additional camping gear if you’re not staying at the huts.
+Fimmvörðuháls can be done in a day, but it will take at least 8 to 12 hours to hike the entire route.
+Staying overnight at the hut on the top of the pass is a great option to break this journey in 2 enjoyable sections.

 Where to stay in Thórsmörk

-Even if you don’t want to do any of the hardcore stuff, it’s definitely worth it to base yourself in one of the huts for a couple of days.
+Even if you don’t want to do any of the hardcore stuff, it’s definitely worth it to base yourself in one of the huts for a couple of days and indulge in the beautiful surroundings of Thórsmörk.

 Huts & camping

 There are three huts spread out across the valley, all offering basic bunk rooms as well as campsites.
-The Básar hut is on the Eyjafjallajökull side and the Langidalur hut across on the other side of the Krossá river.
+The Básar hut is on the Eyjafjallajökull side and the Langidalur hut across on the north side of the Krossá river.
 The Volcano Huts are in Húsadalur, the next vally to the north.
-They also have more fancy options such as private rooms, glamping, a restaurant, and even their own geothermal hot pool.
+They also have more fancy options such as private rooms, glamping, a restaurant, and even their own natural ‘hot pool’.
 Reservations for the huts are required, and strongly recommended to do well in advance during the summer season.

 In September you might have more short term options and flexibility.
 The Básar and Langidalur huts are usually open from early May to the end of September.
 Volcano Huts is open all year.